mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 ---
 layout: post
-title: A hands-on demo of analyzing big data with PySpark
+title: A hands-on demo of analyzing big data with Spark
 author: matt_sosna
 ---